“I can’t make it today, sorry.”

 Turn Up the Heat

 The simplest thing you can try is turning up the thermostat.
-Who doesn’t love a sauna in January?
-Certainly, the small child you froze a minute ago will appreciate it.
-Increasing the temperature in your home may be enough to get things moving.
-Make sure air flow around the frozen section is maximized.
+Enjoying a warmer indoor atmosphere in January can be quite pleasant.
+Increasing the temperature in your home may be enough to get the water flowing again.
+Ensure that air flow around the frozen section is maximized.
 Open doors and cabinets to allow warm air to circulate as efficiently as possible.
-You can try a space heater in the area, just be sure not to leave it unattended or your sauna could become a bon fire.
+You can also consider using a space heater in the area, but be cautious not to leave it unattended to avoid any fire hazards.

 Focus Your Thawing Efforts